 In terms of herbivore fish, they are one of the largest fish in the Atlantic, growing to over 1 meter in length.
-Because of this it is an expensive fish to keep as it requires a huge aquarium (200 gallon) and lots of food.
+Because of this, it is an expensive fish to keep as it requires a huge aquarium (200 gallons) and lots of food.

-Cichlids in general are known for their coloration and vibrant patterns, but the Peacock Cichlid has some of the most beautiful coloring of all Cichlids.
+Cichlids in general are known for their coloration and vibrant patterns, but the Peacock Cichlid has some of the most beautiful colorings of all Cichlids.

 They are also some of the more peaceful species from the Cichlids family.

 Peacock Cichlids can be kept with other cichlids (such as the flowerhorn cichlid discussed above), just make sure you provide them with enough space; restricting their space can make them more territorial

 Like other species discussed in this guide, males have the most vibrant colors, so if color is the most important factor for you, get a male.

 As all Peacock cichlids come from Lake Malawi, they all share similar freshwater habitat requirements.
 You can read more about this in our Cichlid tank requirements article here.

 There are lots of colorful species within the Clownfish family, the majority of them are orange, yellow, or a reddish color; several of them are also decorated with white vertical lines on their body.